 So the simple solution to all this was just to convert the DVDs to a portable format like MKV that I could store locally on my hard drive, and while at it, avoid transcoding (conversion) as that would take too much time.

-Consequently I decided to settle for a “lossless conversion” which would join the individual DVD files (*.vob) into one single MKV file with no quality loss (losslessly).
+Consequently, I decided to settle for a “lossless conversion” which would join the individual DVD files (*.vob) into one single MKV file with no quality loss.

 How the VOBs are Joined Losslessly

-- Most video converters will do this for you automatically.
-You’ll just have to select your output format (a container like MKV or MP4) and the desired bit rate which is what determines quality and output size of the video.
+- Should you want to reduce the size of the DVD Video, it’s inevitable that you’ll have to convert the video, and this time with a better codec like H.264/MPEG-4 or HEVC that’s achieves good quality at a fraction of the DVD size.
+Most video converters will do this for you automatically.
+You’ll just have to select your output format (a container like MKV or MP4) and the desired bit rate which is what determines the quality and output size of the video.

 Join VOBs Losslessly using MKVToolNix

-1. Get and install MKVToolNix from the tool’s homepage.
+- Download and install MKVToolNix.
 It’s available for almost all platforms out there (Windows, Mac, Linux, BSD etc.).
 There’s also a portable version should you not want to use the installable one.

-If you’ve renamed the VOBs, just drag and drop in the order you wish to join them and then when prompted, select the Append to existing file option.
-This way MKVToolNix will know the VOB files are from the same DVD.
+- If you’ve renamed the VOBs, just drag and drop them in the order you wish to join them and then when prompted, select the Append to existing file option.
+This way, MKVToolNix will know the VOB files are from the same DVD.

 The process may end with some warning and/or errors which you can look in the job output page.
 You can ignore the warnings though errors may mean that the job did not complete successfully.